wso2/docs-security/README.md

     >
     >    `mkdocs serve --dirtyreload`

-5. Open the following URL on a new browser window to view the WSO2 Updates documentation site locally.
+5. Open the following URL on a new browser window to view the WSO2 Security & Compliance documentation site locally.

     [http://localhost:8000/](http://localhost:8000/)